thien-do/thien-do/projects.md

 → [anduin.design][design]

 Anduin Design is a UI framework that I co-created with [Tri Nguyen][tri] and [Phuoc Nguyen][phuoc].
-It is built on Scala.js, React and Tailwind CSS.
+It is built on Scala.js, React, and Tailwind CSS.
 Its API is designed to be minimal and friendly, to enable engineers from all backgrounds to take part in UI works.

 [design]: https://anduin.design
 [tri]: https://www.trilmn.com/